 How much should I budget for LinkedIn lead generation?

 For paid campaigns, plan minimum $3,000-$5,000 monthly to gather meaningful data.
 For organic efforts, the primary investment is time: expect 5-10 hours weekly for content creation, engagement, and outreach.
 Companies seeing best results typically invest in both simultaneously.
+Many businesses choose to outsource LinkedIn ads to specialized agencies to maximize ROI.

 Get started with Stackmatix!